 Benefits of formalising an agreement by way of consent orders include:

-• Once made, Orders are final.
+- Once made, Orders are final.
 It is extremely difficult for one party to vary an Order once made;

-• Once made, Orders are enforceable.
+- Once made, Orders are enforceable.
 The FCFCOA can enforce orders by several means, including signing documents on behalf of a party who refuses to do so.
 If more substantial action is required, an enforcement application can be made to the FCFCOA.

 Restrictions on filing family law consent orders

-The above time limits do apply to the filing of an Application seeking property orders.
+Time limits do apply to the filing of an Application seeking property orders.
 For married couples, the granting of a divorce triggers this time limit.
 An Application seeking property orders must be filed within 12 months after a divorce is granted.
 For de-facto couples, the breakdown of the relationship triggers the time limit.
 De-facto partners have two years after separation to file an Application seeking property orders.

-If you do not file within these time periods, you will have to seek the leave (i.e. permission) of the Court which may not be granted.
+If you do not file within these time periods, you will have to seek the leave (i.e. permission) of the court which may not be granted.

-Filing Fee
+Filing fee

 A filing fee must be paid when filing your Application.
-The current fee is $180.00.

 Seeking legal advice